Background and motivation

 Our research focuses on liver and kidney fibrosis.
 From these, we obtain different types of data as well as curated prior knowledge on already well-studied mechanisms involved from our tool Omnipath (Türei et al., Nat Methods, 2016) and other resources.
 We integrate them using available or in house tools to gain further insight into the underlying processes driving fibrosis.
 We hope to leverage the obtained knowledge to find potential new markers and therapeutic targets.

 In a preliminary study, we focused on the meta-analysis of public transcriptomics data from human CKD samples with different functional genomic techniques to characterize the differences across CKD subtypes (Tajti et al. 2018).
 We currently aim to relate molecular data with clinical parameters such as the filtering function of the kidney (glomerular filtration rate, GFR) using machine learning-driven approaches capable of exploiting several feature selection and dimensionality reduction methods.
 Simultaneously, we are integrating these techniques with multiple omics data in order to integrate a comprehensive model of kidney fibrosis.
-Furthermore, we are trying to identify disease-causing changes in tissue microenvironment inferred from single cell RNA-seq. data analysis and combine biological information of drug-response with deconvolution of gene expression.
+Furthermore, we are trying to identify disease-causing changes in tissue microenvironment inferred from single-cell RNA-seq.
+Among other approaches, we use the information of ligand-receptor interactions recently integrated in Omnipath (Türei et al., Nat Methods, 2016) as well as biological information of drug-response and methods for deconvolution of gene expression.
 In parallel, we are integrating sequencing data from bulk and single-cell measurements to deconvolute heterogeneity across CKD samples.

 Finally, we use microfluidics to do high-throughput screenings of drug combinations and characterize response of specific cell-types.
 This is within the Molecular Medicine Partnership Unit on CKD, together with the groups of Christoph Merten and Rainer Pepperkok in EMBL and Matthias Gaida in the Institute of Pathology in Heidelberg.
 Our long term aim is to develop multi-cellular models of the kidney tissue to unveil the mechanisms driving fibrosis in multiple scales, namely from the intracellular point of view to the tissue level.